tiemma/isw-docs-demo/slate-docker/includes/_signatures.md

 The data for which the signature can be generated from for different requests is illustrated below.
 The http method for the request is one of either ***POST, GET etc.***

 The ***url*** is the encoded url version of the access url and the endpoint used.
-An example is stated here for any requests.
+An example is stated here for any request.
 <br />
 <h3>***https://{ACCESS_URL}/{WHATEVER_ENDPOINT_YOU_CHOOSE}***</h3>
 <br/>